UAB School of Health Professions Current News

 “There is always an overwhelming sense of wanting to do more with the talents and skills we have as a medical professional,” said Whitaker.
 “However, there is no better gratification than helping people out in a time of need.”

-Whitaker saw an opportunity for his SPA students and faculty to volunteer.
+Whitaker saw an opportunity for his PA students and faculty to volunteer.
 Within two hours, three faculty and 13 students signed up to help in shifts at Woodlands Sanctuary Hospital in Cullman from Friday through Sunday.
-The SPA’s provided breathing treatments, performed vital signs and monitored patients.
+The PA’s provided breathing treatments, performed vital signs and monitored patients.
 They screened patients and determined which ones needed to go the emergency department at Cullman Regional Medical Center.
 The group endured hot conditions with no air conditioning and power running off of generators, but didn’t complain because they were glad they could use their services to help those in need.

-"Helping people heal and getting people the care they need in such a desperate time is truly fulfilling, and really embodies the spirit of our profession," said Helen Alexander, a second year SPA student from Hoover.
+"Helping people heal and getting people the care they need in such a desperate time is truly fulfilling, and really embodies the spirit of our profession," said Helen Alexander, a second year PA student from Hoover.

 “There were endless hugs and thanks, from the patients and CEO of Cullman Regional Medical Center, for the relief we helped to provide to this community in need,” said Whitaker.